Sujith-git123/Sujith-git123/README.md

 ## 🔥 About Me

-* 🎓 First-year CS student
+* 🎓 II-year CS student
 * 💻 Strong in **C++ | Java | Python**
 * 🧠 Solved **670+ LeetCode problems**
 * 🏆 Target: **Candidate Master / Master on Codeforces by 2026-27**